Skip to main content

 Flags

-Error flags are reported by the device in hexadecimal format as explained above.
-E.g. a value of 0x0002 means bit 1 is set (TOPEN), indicating that the device has been disabled due to an open circuit temperature sensor.
+Flags are reported by the device in hexadecimal format as explained above.
+E.g. a value of 0x0002 means bit 1 is set.
+The value of reserved flags is undefined and no particular value should be assumed.

 Error flags (EFLAGS)